 Continuity | Risk | Threat/Hazard

 At the time, however, shootings were rare.
 That’s no longer the case.
-According to the most recent active shooter report from the FBI, there were 27 active shooter incidents in 2018.
-FBI data shows a steady increase in the number of active shooter incidents over the last 20 years, from one incident in 2000 to 14 in 2007 to last year’s 27.
+According to the most recent active shooter report from the FBI, there were 24 active shooter incidents in 2024.
+That’s a decrease from 2023’s 48 incidents, but the number of active shooter incidents have been rising steadily over the last 20 years, from one incident in 2000 to 14 in 2007 to 48 in 2023.
 The fact is, shootings are becoming increasingly likely to happen.

 Despite the prevalence of shootings, organizations are usually underprepared or not prepared at all.
 Corporations may think it can’t happen to them.
 Workplace shootings may not be on the board’s radar at all, or company leaders may feel that their security won’t allow a shooter inside.
 But that’s not the case.
 Active shooters are dangerous precisely because they already have access.